Directed by Trevor Leigh

 It’s a Wonderful Life is about the life of George Bailey, a generous and well-meaning man who has become too downcast and tired to continue living.
 It will take help from a lovable angel to show George what life would be like if he wasn’t born for George to have a change of heart and understand the true spirit of the holidays.

-Even the cynics among us will cheer as George Bailey, standing on the brink of despair, famously learns that "no man is a failure who has friends.”
+Even the cynics among us cheered as George Bailey, standing on the brink of despair, famously learned that "no man is a failure who has friends.”

 Some Comments from our Director

 After I agreed to direct this play I was concerned; very concerned.
 What can I bring to this classic?
 How do you stage a radio play?
 Can I find an artistic crew of only 6 performers that can take this beautiful story that we know so well, and give it the life it needs?

 I was a professional theatre artist for over 25 years and I rarely watched the film version of the plays I was part of until AFTER my theatre production closed.
 I made the mistake of watching A Streetcar Named Desire with Marlon Brando before I did my own rendition of Stanley in a 1990’s production in Calgary.
 I could never get Brando’s performance out of my mind.
 It haunted me from opening night until closing night.

 What should I do?
 I broke my own rule.
 I watched the movie...a lot.
 I love this movie.
 I watched it some more.